 Men are 10% more likely than women to start learning about investments (82% vs. 72%).

 12. Millennials don’t mind spending more to keep up with trends.

-79% of millennials said they would pay more to eat at a hot restaurant, 69% of them buy clothes they don’t actually need, and 60% of Gen Y spend more than $4 on coffee.
+Stats on the millennial buying behavior show that 79% would pay more to eat at a hot restaurant, 69% would buy clothes they don’t actually need, and 60% of Gen Y would spend more than $4 on coffee.

-13. Millennials spend an average of $478 on nonessential purchases each month.
+13. Millennials spend about $478 on nonessential purchases each month.